weilun-chiu/dbscan/README.md

 ## Futureworks

+One of the main drawbacks of DBSCAN in high dimensional space is the "curse of dimensionality."
+As the number of dimensions increases, the distance between points tends to become more uniform, and the density-based approach used by DBSCAN becomes less effective.
+To overcome these limitations, KDTree can be used as an alternative approach to improve the performance of DBSCAN in high dimensional space.
+KDTree is a data structure that partitions data points into a tree structure based on their spatial proximity.
+This allows for efficient nearest neighbor searches, which are essential for density-based clustering algorithms like DBSCAN.

-- [ ] **KDtree Optimization**: (future work) Implement KDtree optimization to further improve search time and benchmark its performance.
+- [ ] **KDtree Optimization**: Implement KDtree optimization to further improve search time and benchmark its performance.
-- [ ] **Parallel KDtree**: (future work) Parallelize the building and searching of the KDtree to further speed up computation and benchmark its performance.
+- [ ] **Parallel KDtree**: Parallelize the building and searching of the KDtree to further speed up computation and benchmark its performance.

 ## Contributing